adnuka/adnuka/README.md

 - 👋 Hi, I’m @adnuka
-- 👀 I’m interested in data science and machine learning models.
+- 👀 I’m interested in data science, machine learning models and trying to learn OOP.
 - 🌱 I’m currently learning python, R and SQL.
 - 📫 How to reach me twitter:ademnumankaya or ademnumankaya@gmail.com